-Mons Pubis lipo is not complicated.
+Mons Pubis (or FUPA) lipo is not complicated.
 Also known as the ‘pubic lift,’ it is relatively quick, painless and there’s very little downtime.
 Dr Feldman performs the procedure at her registered day procedure centre in South Yarra (near Toorak, Prahran, Windsor and Richmond).
 Results are permanent, and many women report feeling far happier and more confident for having had the procedure.

 Mons pubis liposuction is less invasive and has less side effects than mons pubis surgery performed by a plastic surgeon (which involves cutting).
 Dr Feldman has reported that after all her mons liposuction procedures the patient’s skin has retracted.
 However, if, after six months, the skin does not retract sufficiently, the patient may always opt to have skin removed as a secondary procedure.